 Hebrews 2:9 tells us Jesus tasted death for everyone.
 Jesus and Paul both refer to the first death as sleep.
 Jesus did not save us from that death, as we plainly experience that death ourselves.
 Paul did not say Jesus tasted sleep for every man.
 No, He tasted death, the death of the wicked.
 Yes, He prophesied of His own resurrection, but that was while He still felt the presence of His Father.
 When Jesus felt the Father turn His back on Him, He felt, as a man, that the promise of the resurrection had left with the Father.
 Jesus became the God-forsaken God.

 Some have a hard time wrapping their minds around this awesome love.
 Some refuse to believe that Jesus would be willing to die forever to save us.
 In that case they have made Moses more loving than Jesus.
 In Exodus 32:32 Moses is willing to be wiped out of eternity in order to save the children of Israel.
 Do you think Moses loved them more than Jesus loves sinners?
 Of course not!
 Only when Moses experienced the self-sacrificing love of God could he express such love.
-If you don’t believe that Jesus was willing to say goodbye to life forever in order to save us, then you have Moses showing more love than Jesus.
-This is impossible.
+If you don’t believe that Jesus was willing to say good-bye to life forever in order to save us, then you believe that Moses demonstrated more love than Jesus.

 Friend, does this help you understand how much Jesus loves you?
 He could have come down from the cross and returned to heaven where He could wear His kingly Crown instead of the crown of thorns.
 He could have left the road to Calvary and walked on streets of gold.
 He could have left the mocking mob and returned to hear angels sing His praise.
 He could have returned to His mansion.
 Why didn’t He do just that?
 Because the thought of going back to heaven without you did not appeal to Jesus.
 Heaven would not be paradise without you, as far as Jesus is concerned.